Minimal lectures on two-dimensional conformal field theory: Conformal bootstrap

 The simplest case is $\Delta=\bar\Delta$, which leads to the definition

 \begin{defn}[Diagonal states, diagonal fields and diagonal spectrums] ~ A primary state or field is called diagonal if it has the same left and right conformal dimensions.
-A spectrum is called diagonal if all primary states are diagonal. \end{defn} From now on we will use the notation $V_\Delta(z)$ for the diagonal field $V_{\Delta,\Delta}(z)$.
+A spectrum is called diagonal if all primary states are diagonal. \end{defn} For diagonal primary fields, we will now write $V_\Delta(z) = V_{\Delta,\Delta}(z)$.